Review: "Genesis in Space and Time" by Francis Schaeffer

 Ch8 From Noah to Babel to Abraham

-1. Came from absolutely nothing
+1. It came from absolutely nothing

-2. Came from an impersonal something
+2. It came from an impersonal something

-3. Came from a personal something
+3. It came from a personal something

 Some interesting arguments against Deism are made in the chapter God and His Universe.
 Schaeffer shows the God who created is free to act inside his creation.
 He notes the flexibility of the word "day" in the early chapters of Genesis, not strictly a twenty-four hour period.
 He points out creation was at peace and humanity had good relationships with each other and God.
-A solid chapter, but the least striking to me.

 In the next several chapters Schaeffer unpacks and analyzes what theologians call The Fall.
 In The Point of Decision he notes how "loving a superior is different from loving an equal" (p.70).
 It has an additional facet of obedience.
 He says, "If one is a creature in the presence of the Creator, to love includes to obey" (p.70).
 Only in this context can we make sense of the scene in Genesis 3 in the garden.
 God did not make an evil tree, for all creation was declared to be good.
 But He gave the option to disobey so that Adam and Eve's love could be freely chosen or freely cast aside.
-Schaeffer is wise to point out this also has to do with a created being's dependence on God.
+Schaeffer is wise to point out this has to do with a created being's dependence on God.
 He explains God as saying, "Believe in me and stand in your place as a creature, not as one who is autonomous" (p.72).
-As we'll see it is exactly this quest for autonomous greatness which causes all the trouble.
+As we'll see it is exactly this quest for autonomous greatness which causes all the trouble humanity experiences.

 Schaeffer notes much of the curse is to the external world.
 Nature is no longer what it was.
 As humanity's dominion and care for the earth is abnormal and no longer fueled by a perfect relationship with God, we see the material world is warped.
 Early humans realized this was the case (c.f.
 Genesis 5:29).
 Schaeffer comments, "It is interesting that in each of the steps of God's judgment toil is involved: The serpent goes upon his belly; the woman has pain in childbirth; the man has toil in his work" (p.96).
 We all dream of meaningful work that is not tremendously difficult.
 This is what we would have had pre-Fall and what we will have in heaven when the curse is lifted.